yoelmatveyev/nutes/README.md

 ## 3

 According to the formula of the IO engine's opcode, it is impossible to set it to 1.
 However, 1 would be an abnormally short opcode.
-The same exact operation, basic alphanumeric output, is indicated by the opcode 9 (or, in general, 3^(3\*n+2)+1)).
+The same exact operation, basic alphanumeric output, is indicated by the opcode 9 (or, in general, 3^(3\*n+2)+1)), where n is a not-negative integer).

 # More about the balanced ternary